kohler/hotcrp/devel/apidoc/comments.md

 # post /{p}/comment

-> Create, modify, or delete a comment
+> Create, modify, or delete comment

 The `c` parameter specifies the comment to modify.
 It can be a numeric comment ID; `new`, to create a new comment; or `response` (or a compound like